bropump/Manifesto/README.md

 # The Neiro smiley meme face

 The Neiro smiley face has become the main use for all memes.
+There are also faces with closed eyes, mouths and other angles.

 ![photo_2024-12-31_05-05-03](https://github.com/user-attachments/assets/6e912406-5d50-4348-aaae-87af408c0cb5)